almostEric/FrozenWasteland/README.md

 - If Octave Wrap is enabled, notes will stay within the Note In's octave (so a B could would be 11 half-steps above a C), if Octave Wrap is off, the notes will be near the original value
 - Octave control allows shifting of the output
 - The Shift control moves the weightings of the active notes up or down - this can be used to move between modes within a scale (ie c major to a minor)
-- If v/Oct is enabledm the Shift Weight and Key inputs uses a 1v/Oct scaling so the shift can follow other quanitizers
+- If v/Oct is enabled the Key inputs use a 1v/Oct scaling so the key can follow other quanitizers or MIDI keyboards
+- Shift has 3 modes, with the light off, the shift is 1V - per note shift (+ or -).
+Blue is a v/Oct of scaling where the shift is relative to the key.
+  Green is v/Oct where the note is absolute (so 0V will shift to C)
 - Intonation: off = Equal Temperment, Green = Just Intonation, Blue = Pythagorean tuning
 - Intonation has a trigger input that switches between equal and whatever intonation was selected
 - Weight outputs the current notes probability weight so it can be used to affect other modules